-- 54. [If a Statement of Budgetary Resources is presented] The information presented in the [Entity's] Statement of Budgetary Resources is reconcilable to the information submitted in its year-end Reports on Budget Execution and Budgetary Resources (SF-133s).
-This information will be used as input for the fiscal year 20X2 actual-year column of the Program and Financing Schedules reported in the fiscal year 20X4 Budget of the U.S. Government.
+- 54. [If a Statement of Budgetary Resources is presented] The information presented in [Entity's] Statement of Budgetary Resources is reconcilable to the information submitted in its year-end Reports on Budget Execution and Budgetary Resources (SF-133).
+This information will be used as input for the fiscal year 202[X] actual-year column of the Program and Financing Schedules reported in the fiscal year 202[X+2] Budget of the U.S. Government.
 Such information is supported by the related financial records and data. - 55.
-We have disclosed in the financial statements all material dedicated collections as defined by Statement of Federal Financial Accounting Standard 43 and all other material restricted funds OR [There are no material dedicated collections or other material restricted funds that require disclosure in the financial statements].
+We have presented and disclosed in the financial statements all material dedicated collections as defined by Statement of Federal Financial Accounting Standards 43 and all other material restricted funds OR [There are no material dedicated collections or other material restricted funds that require presentation and disclosure in the financial statements].